wangyu-/tinyfecVPN/README.md

 Specify a tun device name to use.
 Example: `--tun-dev tun100`.

-If not set,tinyFecVPN will randomly chose a name,such as `tun987`.
+If not set,tinyfecVPN will randomly chose a name,such as `tun987`.

 ##### `--sub-net`